Eloy Jiménez Player Props: White Sox vs. Brewers

-Eloy Jimenez -- with an on-base percentage of .257 in his past 10 games, 62 points lower than his season-long percentage -- will be in action for the Chicago White Sox versus the Milwaukee Brewers, with Brandon Woodruff on the mound, on August 12 at 7:15 PM ET.
+Eloy Jimenez, with a slugging percentage of .343 in his past 10 games -- including one home run -- will be in action for the Chicago White Sox versus the Milwaukee Brewers, with Freddy Peralta on the mound, August 13 at 2:10 PM ET.

-In his most recent game, he had three hits (going 3-for-5 with a home run and two RBI) against the Brewers.
+In his most recent game he had a hitless performance (0-for-4) against the Brewers.

 Eloy Jiménez Game Info & Props vs. the Brewers